Arsenal say Kroenke has no plans to sell club

-LONDON Stan Kroenke has no plans to sell his majority stake in Arsenal, a spokesman for the Premier League soccer club said on Sunday, responding to a report that a Middle East consortium planned a 1.5-billion-pound ($2.25-billion) bid.
+LONDON Stan Kroenke has no plans to sell his majority stake in Arsenal, a spokesman for the Premier League football club said on Sunday, responding to a report that a Middle East consortium planned a 1.5-billion-pound bid.

 "Stan Kroenke is committed to Arsenal for the long term and has no intention of selling his stake," Arsenal communications director Mark Gonnella told Reuters.